Harassment and unlawful eviction

 Tenants should record the details of any harassment including the date, time and a short description of the incident.
+Tenants and registered private landlords can contact Housing Rights Mediation Service to help resolve disputes.

 This occurs when a landlord, or any person acting for them, forces or attempts to force a tenant from their home without following the proper legal procedures.